babamaui/lottery_generator/README.md

 **Functionality**
 + Generates a sequence of numbers that fits the ruleset of a specified lottery type
-+ Checks the generated sequence for combinations that are "cold" as well as previous winning numbers
++ Checks the generated sequence for supposedly unlikely sequences
-+ Generates another number if SOMEHOW it counts as a cold number, that chance is astronomically small haha
++ Regenerates a new sequence if it is determined to be unlikely to appear (though they are all equally likely to appear, tbh)
 + Outputs the sequence for the delusional gambler to use for their next lottery ticket :P (aka me ahahaha i need help)

 **Specs**